azalatoris/sql_playground/README.md

 ## Example Queries

-* Trip with the most tickets sold
+* Trip with the most tickets sold ✅
-* Route with the most trips
+* Route with the most trips ✅
-* Route with the most tickets sold
+* Route with the most tickets sold ✅
-* Stops with the most tickets that passed through
+* Stops with the most tickets that passed through ✅
-* Stops with the most tickets as initial stop of route
+* Stops with the most tickets as initial stop of route ✅
-* Stops with the most tickets as final stop of route
+* Stops with the most tickets as final stop of route ✅
-* Users with the most trips as buyer/passenger
+* Users with the most trips as buyer/passenger ✅
-* Users with the most tickets as buyer/passenger
+* Users with the most tickets as buyer/passenger ✅
-* Users with the most sales bought
+* Users with the most sales bought ✅
-* Users with the most total sales amount as buyer
+* Users with the most total sales amount as buyer ✅
-* Every user that has been through a certain stop between certain dates ordered by the amount of times they passed
+* Every user that has been through a certain stop between certain dates ordered ✅ by the amount of times they passed -->

 * Many more...

-WIP: add more ordered related stuff, more nested queries, et c.
+* Seat with the most tickets ✅
+* Buses that were going through a specific stop ✅
+* Bus with the most trips ✅
+* Find the last seat of a specific passenger

 https://www.yworks.com/yed-live/?file=https://gist.githubusercontent.com/vaporyhumo/178e1fa3fbc9ac90f514b24711248203/raw/8f3333309f0b52f58d10104c204a7ac8357a7744/sql-eval